25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 18. Superheroes vs. Villains

-Kids will want to dress up as their favorite superhero or villain and do super-human things, such as jump through portals (hula hoops).
+Kids will want to dress up as their favorite superhero or villain and do super-human things, such as jumping through portals (hula hoops).

-Use cereal boxes to make buildings, place some pillows that look like clouds, and have your superhero lie down so it looks like they are flying over the buildings.
+Use cereal boxes to make buildings, place some pillows that look like clouds, and have your superhero lie down so it looks like they are flying over the buildings for an awesome photo op!

 19. Sports, Sports, and More Sports